Jaachimike/indicina-test/README.md

 - navigate to the server file using 'cd server'
 - run " npm install "
 - create a .env file under the server folder
+- run " npm install " again to ensure all dependencies have been downloaded
 - add the following credentials for the database to the .env file " MONGODB_URI=mongodb+srv://okaforjaachi:f51OntGJVaWTs0wY@cluster0.7bsma7u.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0 "
 - save the .env file
 - open the terminal and run the line " npm run test "
+- if any of the tests fails, run the command "npm run test" again and all the tests should run properly
-- the test should run and provide desired result
+- the desired test result will be provided

 To check the test scripts: